isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 2. Conduct desktop evaluation of applications from the nomination longlist, and submit to the secretariat all relevant documentation done on the evaluation of applications; and
 3. Recommend, with qualitative feedback, the final list of candidates shortlisted for MOE senior management interviews.

-**Requirements:**
+**Requirements:**&nbsp;

 Assessors should have a wealth of experience working with students in order to assess the all-rounded development of students in both academic and non-academic spheres.
 They would have been Principal of one or more schools of varying profiles at the specific level of the award (Pri/Sec).
-They would have the professional knowledge to gauge candidates’ maturity and all-round excellence based on their developmental stage.
-They should also be comfortable in working with ICT tools (Excel, Word, PDF, Zoom/MS-Teams) which are used during the assessment process.
+They would have the professional knowledge to gauge candidates’ maturity and all-round excellence based on their developmental stage.&nbsp; They should also be comfortable in working with ICT tools (Excel, Word, PDF, Zoom/MS-Teams) which are used during the assessment process.&nbsp;

 **Period of Engagement:**